 By far the most important issue in the eyes of young people is communication (Box 3).
-Working with adolescents needs different consultation skills from those needed for children or adults in addition to the technical knowledge relevant to each individual specialty.
-Oung people also expect their specialist team to be well informed about generic teenage health issues such as skin problems, worries about weight, normal puberty and sexuality - for example, drug interactions relevant to contraception.
+Working with adolescents needs different consultation skills from those needed for children or adults in addition to the technical knowledge relevant to each individual specialty.60 Young people also expect their specialist team to be well informed about generic teenage health issues such as skin problems, worries about weight, normal puberty and sexuality - for example, drug interactions relevant to contraception.
 Psychological and social difficulties are common even among otherwise healthy adolescents, and the frequency is increased among those with long term or chronic disorders.
 Depression, anger, risk taking behaviour and non-adherence to treatment are all important issues.
 It is important for professionals either to address these or to have access to colleagues with the necessary expertise.
-Training in these areas for both children's and adult health care staff will be crucial in the development of transitional care programmes.
-The development of transitional care programmes.
-Several educational programmes in adolescent healthcare have been shown to improve knowledge and skills.
+Training in these areas for both children's and adult health care staff will be crucial in the development of transitional care programmes.^{61 62} Several educational programmes in adolescent healthcare have been shown to improve knowledge and skills.^{63 64 65 66}

 The duty not to discriminate 67 Disability is everybody's business: doctors and other health professionals in every discipline may be consulted by disabled people.
 The service offered must take account of the specific problems that make consultation more demanding and more time-consuming - for example, difficulties with communication due to hearing or speech disorders, inability to explain symptoms clearly because of intellectual impairment, or simply being unable to get undressed quickly for physical examination.
 The Disability Discrimination Acts of 1995 and 2005 place a duty on businesses and organisations, including education providers, not to discriminate against disabled people.
-There will also be a duty to promote equality of opportunity for disabled people.
 The legislation has important implications for health care commissioners and providers.

-The role of parents and carers Not withstanding public policy commitments to employment and independent living, and the recognition that these are important for young people with long-term conditions, the reality is that many of them are living at home with one or both parents.
-When giving advice or explanations to the disabled individual and an accompanying carer, the health professional may have to balance the individual's ability to understand with his or her right to privacy and confidentiality.
+The role of parents and carers Not withstanding public policy commitments to employment and independent living, and the recognition that these are important for young people with long-term conditions, the reality is that many of them are living at home with one or both parents.68 When giving advice or explanations to the disabled individual and an accompanying carer, the health professional may have to balance the individual's ability to understand with his or her right to privacy and confidentiality.